offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * diagonal edge is a replacement / keep matching.
  * horizontal edge is an indel where the top is kept.
- * vertical edge is an indel where the left is kept
+ * vertical edge is an indel where the left is kept.

 ```{ch5}
 GlobalAlignment_Visualize